thomsonreuters/FEF/ng-rosetta/fruit20/readme.md

 To generate an optimized version of the app without source maps, execute `npm run build:prod`.
 Currently, optimization is achieved via the Angular Ahead of Time (see below), and native webpack minification.

 ### Unit Tests
-#### NOTE: Unit tests are currently broken due to the reorganization of the webpack configuration.
 To start the Karma Unit Tests and File Watcher, execute `npm run test`

 ## Angular 2 Ahead of Time (AoT) Compilation